Blurb: Once again, it's my chance to speak out about the Meaning

 to do.
 So much has changed in my life, but I'm still me.
 I just

 do things in a different way.
-Now I have new dreams and plans
+But like everyone else, I still

 I do believe that other people think I'm different now.
 Some